Use olive Oil instead of Vegetable Oil

 In most baked goods, extra virgin olive oil can be substituted for butter or margarine.
 You will have to carefully add the oil to the recipe using the ratio of three parts extra virgin olive oil being equal to four parts butter.
 If the baking recipe calls for eight tablespoons of butter, you will substitute six tablespoons of olive oil.

-If your recipe calls for vegetable or canola oil, you should definitely substitute those oils with gourmet extra virgin olive oil.
+If your recipe calls for vegetable or canola oil, you should substitute those oils with gourmet extra virgin olive oil.
 Any dessert recipe that calls for vegetable oil as an ingredient is a perfect chance to swap it for olive oil.
 In these recipes, the swap would be a one-to-one ratio.
-In other words, if the recipe calls for one cup of vegetable oil, you would simply use on cup of extra virgin olive oil.
+In other words, if the recipe calls for one cup of vegetable oil, you would simply use one cup of extra virgin olive oil.
 Imagine how the smooth, delicious flavor of gourmet olive oil will enhance the flavor of a chocolate or a carrot cake!

 Experiment with adding extra virgin olive oils to your recipes and gauge the reaction of your diners when they sample your baked goods with the delicious, nuanced flavor that only gourmet olive oil can bring.